Dee68/milestone_project2/README.md

 ### User Stories
 As the site owner I want to:
-* create an entertaining interactive quiz on the topic of html and css
+* create an entertaining and educative interactive quiz on the topic of html and css

 As a general user I want to:
 1. play a fun quiz